Umbrella company, PAYE vs limited company: which is better for contractors?

-If you’re a contractor and you begin work through a recruitment agency, you’ll be offered a choice of payment structures.
-This includes agency PAYE and umbrella PAYE, each of which has unique benefits.
+This includes PAYE through the agency’s payroll and employment under an umbrella company, each of which has unique benefits.
 Alternatively, you may decide to set up your own limited company.

 The options and who they are suitable for

 This is the best option if you’re seeking occasional temporary jobs, such as bar work, as each contract is treated separately.
-Some offer ‘pay between assignments’ contracts for any gaps between projects, but it’s worth assessing the pros and cons of these on a case-by-case basis.
+Some agencies offer ‘pay between assignments’ contracts for any gaps between projects, but it’s worth assessing the pros and cons of these on a case-by-case basis.

-Your agency may refer you to an umbrella company that will pay your salary on their behalf.
-You become an employee of the umbrella company which means you gain some great employment benefits as a result.
-An umbrella company is ideal if you’re working on several short-term assignments with various agencies, and you’re looking for continuous employment.
-Find out more about what an umbrella company is.
+When you join an umbrella company, you become an employee which means you gain some great employment benefits.
+Because of this, an umbrella company is ideal if you’re working on several short-term assignments with various agencies and would like continuous employment.

 A limited company is a popular business structure in the UK.
 It allows you to create a business as a separate entity, meaning you and any shareholders keep your personal finances protected should the business fail (unlike a sole trader status).

 Taxes and compliance